lyon-fnal/devenv/clion-mac.md

 Some random notes on how this system works and why some choices were made so I don't forget.

 The goal here is to allow **performant** and, at a slightly less priority, convenient use of CLion on the Mac for Linux development.
 Performance is the key.
-CLion has a remote development mode, but is uses `ssh` and it seems to call it a lot to get into the remote side for many tasks.
+CLion has a remote development mode, but is uses `ssh` and it seems to call it many, many times to get into the remote side for many tasks.
 CLion also wants to copy files between the remote and local sides.
 The fact that our development environment requires substantial initialization means that each `ssh` call incurs substantial overhead along with file movement.
 Performance suffers to the point that the system is unusable.

 To mitigate these problems, the system here,
 * Uses docker for very performant linux access
 * Docker accesses the local filesystem in a performant way (nfs).
 * The "local" and "remote" paths are the same, so no file movement is necessary
-* docker-compose can store an environment and apply it to a container quickly, so overhead is very low
+* docker-compose can apply an environment to a container quickly, so overhead is very low
-* CVMFS, which incurs a very long mount time, can be done once for the container.
+* Mounting CVMFS, which can take a long time, can be done once for the container.

 ---

 CLion asks for the location of `cmake`, `make`, the C and C++ compilers, and `gdb` in the Toolchain preference pane.
-To make these applications run within a docker container, we need a helper script that go into the container, with the correct environment, at the correct directory, and run the program with the correct arguments.
+To make these applications run within a docker container, we need a helper script that go into the container with the correct environment at the correct directory and run the program with the correct arguments.
 Since the `docker` call is the same for all of these programs, there is a script `runWithDockerExec` that does that work.
 It would be nice to have this one script and somehow pass in the program to run, but this needs to look like the programs themselves (from the Mac CLion point of view).
-So the way this works is that you cop this script to your working area, which some changes to bake in the location of the docker-compose.yml file and the service to talk do, and then make soft links to this script with the names of the needed programs (`cmake`, etc).
+So the way this works is that you copy this script to your working area, make some changes to bake in the location of the docker-compose.yml file and the service to talk do, and then make soft links to this script with the names of the needed programs (`cmake`, etc).
 The script can figure out the name of the program from `$0`.

 The locations of these soft links must then be filled into the toolchain pane.
 Despite `cmake` doing nearly all of the work of setting up the project, CLion goes in after `cmake` runs and determines dependencies by running the compiler directly on particular files.
 For some reason, it gets the location of the compiler from `cmake`, not the entries in the toolchain.
 I think this is the only time when CLion actually directly runs the compilers (not for building, since it just calls `cmake --build`).
 Therefore, the compiler path that `cmake` knows must point to an application that the **Mac** can run.
 That is, you can't play a trick of overriding the compiler paths in cmake options to their linux paths (if you could do this, then you would not need to remove the compiler path check in `cetbuildtools`).
 The compiler paths must be to the helper soft links.
 The `runWithDockerExec` must be smart to know that if it is called from the Mac, it runs in the container.
 If it is called from Linux, then it just runs the program directly.